Croatian Language Lessons – December 2019

 Every Monday, we publish a new Croatian phrase and word of the week on the home page of this site.
-At the end of every month, we publish a wrap up of all of the phrases and weeks from that month.
+At the end of every month, we publish a wrap up of all of the phrases and words from that month.

 Here is a wrap up of our Croatian Language Lessons from December 2019.

 Week of December 30

 Meaning: Literally means “it has sense”, but can be used to mean “makes sense”.
 Alternatively, you could negate it by saying “nema smisla”, which would mean “it does not have or make sense”.

 Example: Naći ćemo se navečer. ~ We will meet in the evening.

 Meaning: I am happy to help as your request benefits me.

 Background: If someone asks you to do something for them, and the act of you fulfilling their request also benefits you somehow, then you can reply with “dapače” as an affirmative response.
 Let’s say your friend asks you to pick up ice on the way to their house.
 You also need cigarettes.
 So picking up ice is helpful to you because you need to stop and get cigarettes anyways.

 Example: Vidjela sam papigu u Tommyju. ~ I saw a parrot in the Tommy.
 (TRUE STORY)